OctopusDeploy/blog/blog/2017-11/octopus-v4-infrastructure.md

 This screen contains the same search and filtering mechanisms that the environments screen has, but it loads and shows you your deployment targets straight away.

-Whichever way to choose, we have added paging support on the client to cut down on rendering thousands of unnecessary machines :)
+Whichever way to choose, we have added paging support on the client to cut down on rendering thousands of unnecessary machines and client-side caching support on selected endpoints to make loading as fast as possible.

+The filtering on these screen also includes deep links, so when you click through to a machine and click back, those filters will still be applied when you return to the list #NoMoreTableFlipping.

 ## Summary